Skip to main content Skip to footer

 Country Risk Analysis of Saudi Arabia

-Saudi Arabia’s country risk category is based on its well-established leading role in OPEC+ and production capacity, which allows the country to increase or decrease supply relatively quickly, thus influencing global oil prices.
-Public finances are sound and government debt is low, at around 30 per cent of GDP (2021).
+Saudi Arabia’s country risk classification is also supported by its long-standing position as a leading member of OPEC+ and its substantial production capacity, which allows the country to increase or reduce supply relatively quickly and thereby influence global oil price trends.
+Public finances are strong, and public debt is around 30 per cent of GDP.

-The external position is strong and international reserves correspond to almost two and a half years of import coverage.
-In addition to this, there are extensive assets in oil funds.
-The Public Investment Fund, the country’s sovereign wealth fund, is among the largest in the world and has been tasked with leading the country’s Vision 2030 strategy by establishing new businesses in key sectors and implementing and leading a number of high-profile diversification projects.
+The sovereign wealth fund, the Public Investment Fund, is among the largest in the world and has been tasked with leading the Vision 2030 strategy by establishing new companies in key sectors and implementing a number of large-scale, high-profile diversification projects.
+If these projects are successfully implemented and stimulate private investment, they may contribute to a higher structural growth rate in the non-oil economy.

 Business environment

-The Saudi banking sector is well-developed with a modern regulatory framework and adequate supervision by the Saudi Central Bank (SAMA).
-The sector is well capitalised and has demonstrated resilience during periods of declining oil prices with liquidity support from the Central Bank.
-The percentage of non-performing loans has returned to the pre-pandemic level of just under 2 per cent, and banks are generally well-equipped to withstand credit losses.
-The sector can be expected to benefit from the planned diversification of the economy over the coming years, which will reduce exposure to the energy sector.
+The Saudi banking sector is well developed and operates under a modern regulatory framework with adequate supervision by the Saudi Central Bank (SAMA).
+The sector is well capitalised and has shown resilience during periods of lower oil prices, supported by liquidity provision from the central bank.
+The share of non-performing loans has returned to pre-pandemic levels (just below two per cent), and banks are generally well positioned to manage credit losses.
+The sector is expected to benefit from the anticipated economic diversification in the coming years, which is likely to broaden its customer base.

 EKN’s policy

-The Swedish Export Credit Agency (EKN) classifies Saudi Arabia in country risk category 2 of 7, an assessment that is made in collaboration within the OECD.
-Saudi Arabia has been in the same category since 2005 when the country was upgraded one level.
-Normal risk assessment applies to all debtor categories except corporate.
-This means that there are no predetermined limitations in the issuance of guarantees and that the transactions are assessed on their own merits without any specific requirements or preconditions.
+EKN classifies Saudi Arabia in country risk category 2 out of 7, an assessment made in cooperation with the OECD.
+Normal risk assessment applies to all categories of debtors except companies.
+Normal risk assessment means there are no pre-established restrictions on the issuance of guarantees, and transactions are assessed on their own merits without specific conditions or requirements.

-In previous economic downturns, payment experience deteriorated noticeably.
-For this reason, an increased premium rate is applied for certain corporate risks.
-EKN is also aware of increased payment problems in the aftermath of the oil price collapse of 2014.
-These problems were derived from the government’s inability to adjust public spending in an orderly manner, as well as a failure of willingness or capacity to make payments.
+During previous economic downturns, payment experience has deteriorated noticeably.
+For this reason, EKN applies a premium surcharge for certain corporate risks.
+EKN observed increased payment difficulties in the aftermath of the 2014 oil price collapse.
+These problems stemmed from the state’s limited ability to implement fiscal tightening in an orderly manner, as well as from declining willingness or capacity to pay.

 EKN’s commitment and experience

-EKN’s guarantees include export transactions to the country in sectors such as telecommunications and energy.
-During the period 2018–2022, EKN issued guarantees for 63 transactions with a total value of just over SEK 3.9 billion for Swedish companies exporting to Saudi Arabia.
-In terms of total amount, telecommunications were the largest sector.
+EKN’s guarantees include export transactions to private buyers in the country in sectors such as telecommunications and energy.
+Between 2020 and 2024, EKN issued guarantees for 50 transactions totalling just over SEK 9.4 billion for Swedish companies exporting to Saudi Arabia.
+The telecommunications sector represented the largest share by value.

 More for companies that want to export to Saudi Arabia